rradfar/front-end-interview-questions/css.md

 </details>

+---

-<li>What are some of the pros and cons of using CSS animations instead of doing them with JavaScript?</li>
+Q. What are some of the pros and cons of using CSS animations instead of doing them with JavaScript?

 <details><summary>Answer</summary>